Ex-Mente/auxi.0/doc/user/source/material_thermochemistry.rst

     mix = Material("Mix", "./materials/mix.txt")
     print(mix)

-The :py:class:`~.auxi.modeling.process.materials.thermochemistry.material.Material` class is imported on line 1.
-On line 3 a :py:class:`~.auxi.modeling.process.materials.thermochemistry.material.Material` object is created, specifying the name of the object as the first parameter, and the location and name of the material description file as the second parameter.
-Two more :py:class:`~.auxi.modeling.process.materials.thermochemistry.material.Material` objects are created on lines 6 and 9.
+The :py:class:`~.auxi.modelling.process.materials.thermochemistry.material.Material` class is imported on line 1.
+On line 3 a :py:class:`~.auxi.modelling.process.materials.thermochemistry.material.Material` object is created, specifying the name of the object as the first parameter, and the location and name of the material description file as the second parameter.
+Two more :py:class:`~.auxi.modelling.process.materials.thermochemistry.material.Material` objects are created on lines 6 and 9.
 The materials are preted out after creation, with the following result:

 .. code-block:: none